roboscienceorg/book/source/Filtering/SensorFusion.rst

    Projecting data onto the line as a filter.
    Green dots are new data, the curve fit is the solid blue line and blue dots are their projections.

+.. rubric:: Footnotes

+.. [#f1] Generalization is not our goal, we have a specific problem to address.